We Are Korea Social Service (KSS) 한국사회봉사회 Adoptees.

 Please note that you should also try to locate your ENGLISH Adoptive Child Study Summary, which would have been given by your Western Adoption Agency to your adoptive parents in the process of your adoption.
 In some KSS Adoptees’ cases, this document MAY contain birth parent information.

-*Please note that KSS Post Adoption Services will PERMANENTLY CLOSE after July 19th, 2025!
+*Please note that KSS Post Adoption Services are PERMANENTLY CLOSED after July 19th, 2025!

 *Please note that ALL KSS files will move to the Korean Government Agency NCRC (National Center for the Rights of the Child) starting on July 19th, 2025.
-After this date, ALL Korean Adoptees around the world, including KSS Adoptees, will have to submit birth family search requests through the KAS (Korea Adoption Services) website.
+After this date, ALL Korean Adoptees around the world, including KSS Adoptees, will have to submit birth family search requests to NCRC via the KAS (Korea Adoption Services) website.
 Please see the links above for more info.

 An example of a KSS “ENGLISH Adoptive Child Study Summary from the 1970s.
 This document was provided to the adoptive parents of the KSS Adoptee and is the primary means by which KSS “orphanized” the child.
 The style of the ENGLISH Adoptive Child Study Summary changed over the years, but the purpose of the document remained the same: to “orphanize” children who had likely NOT actually been abandoned and found with a “paper-slip” or “memo” in their “clothings” - but who were rather more likely “relinquished” by a birth family member to KSS in Seoul, or to a KSS “feeder orphanage”, or to a maternity clinic, single unwed mother’s home, hospital, or other source of children for KSS.